 After a campaign lasting only three weeks, an armistice

-was a major success for Peruvian forces.
-By theend of the
+with Ecuador was a major success for Peruvian forces.
+By

-month, when military actions ceased, Peru held Ecuador's
+theend of the month, when military actions ceased, Peru

-southernmost province of El Oro and much of the disputed
+held Ecuador's southernmost province of El Oro and much

-eastern jungle territory that had been part of Ecuador
+of the disputed eastern jungle territory that had been

-claims in the Amazonian region in return for Peruvian
+acceptance of Peru's claims in the Amazonian region in